google/fedjax/README.md

 ## Installation

-You will need Python 3.6 or later and a working JAX installation.
-For a CPU-only
+You will need a moderately recent version of Python.
+Please check [the PyPI page](https://pypi.org/project/fedjax/) for the up to date version requirement.

-version:
+First, install JAX.
+For a CPU-only version:

 ```
 pip install --upgrade pip